Getting Started

 Production Build

 Run yarn build to build the production code.
-After building, static files will be generated in the dist directory.
+After the build is complete, static files will be generated in the dist directory.

 Local Preview

 Run yarn serve to preview the built static files.
-Note that if you used -b or -p parameters during build, you need to use the same -b and -p parameters during preview.
+Note that if you built with the -b, -p parameters, you also need to use the -b, -p parameters when previewing.

-Run yarn new to generate projects, modules, or documentation using scaffolding templates.
+Run yarn new to generate a project, module, or documentation using scaffold templates.

 doom translate -h